Analytical Framework

 Cultural Alignment

 The book's central contribution: the argument that technical capability must be matched by cultural capacity.
 Cultural Alignment is the intentional redesign of societal norms, institutions, values, and governance frameworks to ensure responsible and intelligent stewardship of the AI epoch.
+Not regulation — regulation is a lagging indicator.
+Not ethics checklists — those are insufficient at civilisational scale.

 By design, not by default.